Namor: X-Men Red and West Coast Avengers

-Sometime after the fall of Hydra America, Jean Grey of the X-Men implored Namor's support for backing a new mutant nation under her and her uncanny family's care.
-He lent the support of his own nation to her cause and worked with his fellow mutants in the battle against Cassandra Nova as she manipulated national powers against Homo superior on a global scale.
-Donning the colors of X once again to resist a nanorobotic sentinel attack instigated by Xavier's evil shadow while allied with various groups to oppose her.
-Relapsing into his human-hating ways, Namor went back to concocting war plans against the surface nations of the world.
-When Professor Charles Xavier offered Namor sanctuary in the new mutant nation of Krakoa, the somber monarch refused Xavier's request on the grounds that neither Xavier nor the mutant nation actually believed themselves to be superior to those from whom they had finally separated themselves, and demanded that Xavier not contact his royal person until Xavier believed in his own supremacy.
-Elsewhere, in Los Angeles, while explaining her backstory to Gwen Poole, Ramone Watts infers that both she and her brother Johnny "Fuse" Watts are children of Namor, born to exiled Dora Milaje Zobae.
+Sometime after the fall of Hydra America, Jean Grey of the X-Men implores Namor's backing for a new mutant nation.
+He lends the support of Atlantis to her cause and works with his fellow mutants in the battle against Cassandra Nova as she manipulates national powers against Homo superior on a global scale, once more donning the colors of X to resist a nanorobotic sentinel attack.
+Relapsing into his human-hating ways, Namor goes back to concocting war plans against the surface nations of the world.
+When Professor Charles Xavier offers Namor sanctuary in the new mutant nation of Krakoa, the somber monarch refuses Xavier's request on the grounds that neither Xavier nor the mutant nation actually believed themselves to be superior to those from whom they had finally separated themselves, and demands that Xavier not contact him until Xavier believes in his own supremacy.
+Elsewhere, in Los Angeles, while explaining her backstory to Gwen Poole, Ramone Watts implies that both she and her brother Johnny "Fuse" Watts are children of Namor, born to exiled Dora Milaje Zobae.